boundary/boundary-plugin-disk-summary/README.md

-# Boundary Disk Summary Plugin
+# Truesight Pulse Disk Summary Plugin

 This plugin scans one or more devices/drives for available disk space as a percentage and other useful metrics.